janfoeh/paperclip-optimizer/README.md

 ### Dependencies

-PaperclipOptimizer 1.x is currently compatible with Paperclip 3.4.0 to 3.5.4; version 2 will require Paperclip 4.
+PaperclipOptimizer is currently compatible with Paperclip 3.4.0 to 4.1.x.

-I plan on keeping the 1.x series updated and on feature parity for at least until the end of 2014.

 ## Installation